xregistry/spec/core/spec.md

 Resources represent the main data of interest for the Registry.
 In the filesystem analogy, these would be the "files".
 A Resource exist under a single Group and, similar to Groups, have a set of Registry metadata.
-However, unlike a Group which only has Registry metadata, Resources can have an associated "document" associated with it.
+However, unlike a Group which only has Registry metadata, each Resource can have a "document" associated with it.
+For example, a "schema` Resource might have a "schema document" as its "document".
 This specification places no restriction on the type of content stored in the Resource's document.

-This specification defines a set of common metadata that can appear on both Groups and Resources, and allows for Registry (domain-specific) extensions to be added.
+This specification defines a set of common metadata that can appear on both Groups and Resources, and allows for domain-specific extensions to be added.

 The following 3 diagrams show (from left to right): 1) the core concepts of the Registry in its most basic form, 2) a Registry concept model with multiple